WestGrid/SciVis2021/content/_index.md

 Compute Canada is partnering with IEEE Vis to co-host the IEEE SciVis Contest in 2021.
 For Compute Canada it is a great international marketing opportunity and the ability to reach for submissions from outside Canada.

 We are looking for a 3D scientific dataset that can be used for this competition.
-The dataset should fit this criteria:
+The dataset should fit these criteria:

 1. The dataset must be unrestricted, public release without any IP issues.
 1. The dataset should be sufficiently challenging and potentially leading to a beautiful visualization, but easy to